-My family goes to the beach for a week every summer on vacation and we also spend a lot of time at local beaches.
+My family goes to the beach for a week every summer on vacation and we also spend a lot of time at local beaches, we usually go on whale watching long beach tours once every summer.
 So, ever since I have had a child, babywearing has been a big part of those beach trips.
 Here are some lessons that I’ve learned along the way – but most importantly, there are tons of different carriers and we recommend you bring your favorite!
 If you have options, are looking to purchase, or want to check something out from the lending library; here are some ideas to consider!

 Pick a wrap or carrier you don’t mind getting messy.
 I wore my first child for long walks on the beach at nap time – in fact, those long beach walks were the ONLY time she would take a wrap nap and the ONLY way I could get her to nap at the beach, so win-win!
 At that point in my babywearing career, I only had wraps and ring slings.
 Since our walks were often over a mile and in soft beach sand, I preferred a shorter length sturdy wrap.
 Something I wouldn’t mind getting sand and sunscreen on during the course of the week, and that wasn’t so long it’d be unwieldy to wrap with in windy beach conditions.
 Get a feel for what carries you can do comfortably and quickly with a shorter wrap before you leave home and pick a sturdy wrap in that size to bring with you.